-Although the car parks are open, all residents should still adhere to the Government's Staying alert and safe (social distancing) and Staying safe outside your home guidlines.
+Although the car parks are open, all residents should still adhere to the Government guidance on the local restrictions.
 Car parks should only be used to support essential travel, and when parking residents should be mindful to leave adequate space between each vehicle.
 You can also use the new PayByPhone app so as not to have contact with the ticketing machines.

 The Council owned car parks are as follows: Scalford Road, Burton Street, Mill Street, Wilton Road, St Mary's Way, Chapel Street and Waterfield Leisure Centre.

-The Children's centres at The Cove, The Edge and Fairmead are closed until further notice.
+The Children's centres at The Cove and Fairmead are closed until further notice.
 The Edge will continue to deliver services via Leicestershire County Council.

 For education queries please phone the Department for Education on 0800 046 8687 or email them at email@example.com (opening hours: 8am to 6pm Monday to Friday).

-It has been brought to our attention that some fraudsters are sending out a scam emails targetting parents and familiies, regarding free school meals.
+It has been brought to our attention that some fraudsters are sending out a scam emails targeting parents and families, regarding free school meals.
 These emails will ask for bank details in order to supply your child with free school meals during this time.
 Do not reply to these emails.
 If you have any concerns contact your local school or the council offices.